happo/gradle-happo/README.md

 - **Upload Screenshots**: Upload screenshots from a specified folder to Happo
 - **Compare Reports**: Compare two Happo reports by their SHA1 identifiers
-- **Flexible Configuration**: Support for environment variables and project properties
+- **Configuration**: Support for environment variables and project properties
 - **Screenshot Discovery**: Automatically discovers screenshots in the specified directory

 ## Usage